NaguiHW/try-lexus/README.md

 You will also see any lint errors in the console.

 ## Future features
-- Add google / facebook login.
+- Add Google / Facebook login.
 - Email authentication.
 - Edit and delete appointments.